-5.2.4 Sources of error related to laboratory results
+6.2.4 Sources of error related to laboratory results

-• EBMEDS does not recognise the existence of a laboratory tests performed on a patient if the code used by the electronic health record system for that test is missing from the EBMEDS code list.
-For example, an abnormal code used by an individual laboratory for a test may be the cause.

-- The electronic health record system does not have direct access to the results, so they are not transmitted to EBMEDS (in this case, the laboratory results are often viewed from a separate system, e.g. via a browser) - Laboratory errors (sample confusion, sample handling, etc.) - Clinical decision support usually does not have access to all patient laboratory and other measurement results, as the number of results may be limited by test to maintain acceptable system performance.
-In this case, typically a few most recent readings of all the measurements are sent. - The laboratory referral may remain hanging, unused, on the referral list, and EBMEDS may interpret the test as ordered even if the patient is not going to the test.
+- Duodecim Clinical Decision Support does not recognise the existence of a laboratory test performed on a patient if the code used by the electronic health record system for that test is missing from the Duodecim Clinical Decision Support code list.
+For example, an abnormal code used by an individual laboratory for a test may be the cause. - The electronic health record system does not have direct access to the results, so they are not transmitted Duodecim Clinical Decision Support (in this case, the laboratory results are often viewed from a separate system, e.g. via a browser) - Laboratory errors (sample confusion, sample handling, etc.) - Clinical decision support usually does not have access to all patient laboratory and other measurement results, as the number of results may be limited by test to maintain acceptable system performance.
+In this case, typically a few most recent readings of all the measurements are sent. - The laboratory referral may remain hanging, unused, on the referral list, and Duodecim Clinical Decision Support may interpret the test as ordered even if the patient is not going to the test.

-5.2.5 Sources of error related to procedure codes
+6.2.5 Sources of error related to procedure codes